-11.A.1.
-General Cyber Security Requirements

-11.A.1.1.
-Handling and Protection of Non-Public Information

-11.A.1.1.1.
-In performance of this contract, the contractor may have access to DoD Transactional Information (DTI), which for the purposes of this section shall mean any information developed or received in the course of planning, ordering, shipping, tracking, and invoicing in support of the requirements of this contract.
-To adequately protect this DTI, contractor information systems (IS) involved in the performance of this contract shall comply with the security requirements in the current version of the National Institute of Standards and Technology (NIST)

-Special Publication (SP) 800-171, "Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations."
-Compliance with NIST SP 800-171 measures is required at the prime contractor level and does not apply to subcontractors and other entities that the prime contractor engages with in order to meet the requirements of this contract.

-11.A.1.1.2.
-Additionally, the contractor agrees to use such information only for the purposes of fulfilling the contracted requirements and to protect such information from unauthorized release or disclosure.
-Protection of the DTI does not abrogate any responsibilities of the contractor to comply with or implement additional cyber security requirements as part of generally accepted system security principles or as required by other categories of information that may be co-resident with the DTI on the contractor's IS.
+- 11.A.1.
+General Cyber Security Requirements - 11.A.1.1.
+Handling and Protection of Non-Public Information - 11.A.1.1.
+For unclassified systems, in performance of this contract, the Contractor may have access to DoD Transactional Information (DTI), which for the purposes of this section shall mean any information developed or received in the course of planning, ordering, shipping, tracking, and invoicing in support of the requirements of this contract.
+To adequately protect this DTI, Contractor information systems (IS) involved in the performance of this contract shall comply with the security requirements in the current version of the National Institute of Standards and Technology (NIST) Special Publication (SP) 800-171, "Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations."
+Unless Covered Defense Information (CDI) (as defined in DFARS 252.204-7012) is identified, present, processed, stored, or for, a Contractor compliance with NIST SP 800-171 measures is required at the prime contractor level and does not apply to subcontractors and other entities that the prime contractor engages with in order to meet the requirements of this contract.
+CDI must be protected in accordance with DFARS 252.204-7012. - 11.A.1.1.2.
+Additionally, the Contractor agrees to use such information only for the purposes of fulfilling the contracted requirements and to protect such information from unauthorized release or disclosure.
+Protection of the DTI does not abrogate any responsibilities of the Contractor to comply with or implement additional cyber security requirements as part of generally accepted system security principles or as required by other categories of information that may be co-resident with the DTI on the Contractor's IS.